Lashed-lug boat: Comparison with other traditions

+Sewn boats occurred in the Mediterranean from the Bronze Age into the medieval period.

 Early Scandinavian boats used lashings through cleats (lugs) on the hull planks to attach to the ribs of the boat.
 An example of this tradition is the Nydam boat, dated to 310-320 CE.
 This particular boat combined metal fastenings of planks, sewn planks and lashed cleats/lugs connecting to ribs.
 An earlier example (400-300 BCE), the Hjortspring boat is based on a dugout log which is expanded with sewn clinker planks with integral cleats/lugs lashed to framing.
 The Gokstad ship also used the lashing of ribs to cleats in the lower parts of the hull, and treenails elsewhere.
-Lashed lug also has a general similarity to the Bronze age Ferriby boats in England.
+Lashed lug also has a general similarity to the Bronze Age Ferriby boats in England.